jimmyshi360/Charm-City-Murals/README.md

 Our application uses a wide range of tools and frameworks.
 Many thanks, to Stae City Data and the Baltimore City Government for their data sources.
-1. Uses cutting-edge HTML5 to bring AR to your phone browser, making our experience immediately avaibile to everyone.
+1. Uses cutting-edge HTML5 to bring AR to your phone browser, making our experience immediately available to everyone.
-2. Built on top of the light weight microframework Flask, to helpcreate a robust API
+2. Built on top of the light weight microframework Flask, to help create a robust API.
 3. Uses custom segmentation code and object detection code for murals, using the power of OpenCV.
 4. Extensive data exploration in bash to aggregate and expand training data for our CNN by using city data images.
 5. Implements [Augmentor](https://arxiv.org/abs/1708.04680) to help supplement